velos-rp/AC215_SalesMate/src/frontend-react/README.md

 - **Right Panel: RAG-backed Knowledge Helper**
   - Users can ask questions to the Knowledge Helper, which is powered by a Retrieval-Augmented Generation (RAG) model.
   - **Note**: Conversations with the Knowledge Helper are **transient** and are not persisted after leaving the page.
+Click on the SalesMate logo in the top left to return to the home page.

 ---